-For experienced Terraform users, you might already be familiar with this: to make your module "complete" and useful in every scenario, you use complicated input variable structure, you create even more complicated local variables with short-hand conditions, you even need to use built-in functions to merge multiple variables as one so that if one variable is empty, you can still get the value from another variable and no exception would be thrown.
+Experienced Terraform users might already be familiar with this: to make your module "complete" and useful in every scenario, you use complicated input variable structure, you create even more complicated local variables with short-hand conditions, you even need to use built-in functions to merge multiple variables as one so that if one variable is empty, you can still get the value from another variable and no exception would be thrown.

 For starters, when you look at the code like this, it's not "declarative" anymore, because when you read something as complicated as that, you can't really know the description of the infrastructure that you are going to create with that code, you can't know what value is being set to this specific parameter.

 Maybe writing a module for a specific scenario isn't that bad.
 When you have a slightly different use case, create another module.
-This might generate duplicated code, so this brings me to my next point.
+This might generate duplicated code, bringing me to my next point.

 DRY means Don't Repeat Yourself, and this principle is loved by many programmers.

-Yet, you also have to find the right balance between "duplicated code" and "readability."
+Yet, you must also find the right balance between "duplicated code" and "readability."
 This is also true for any programming language because code is for humans to read.

 When you want to achieve two things in one piece of code, you will need extra input parameters.
 You will need if-else.
 You will need to generate various outputs too.
 Adding too many features into one piece of code will invariably reduce the readability because brains are not so great with if-else and parameters.

-On the other hand, you can choose to have two pieces of code for two slightly different features, with both having straight-forward logic flow and easy to read, but in this way, you will probably have some duplicated code.
-Using the right technique, for example, extracting the similar part out and creating a small module for it (if it will be commonly used) might be an answer.
+On the other hand, you can choose to have two pieces of code for two slightly different features, with both having straightforward logic flow and being easy to read, but in this way, you will probably have some duplicated code.
+Using the right technique, for example, extracting a similar part out and creating a small module for it (if it will be commonly used) might be an answer.